Italy's Salvini accuses EU partners of inaction over migrant boat

 He added that a meeting of high-level representatives from around a dozen member states would be held on Friday to discuss the issue.

-If no European solution to the Diciotti case is found, Salvini has repeatedly threatened to send the migrants back to Libya.
+Salvini has repeatedly threatened to send the migrants back to Libya if no European solution to the Diciotti case is found,

 "Either Europe begins to seriously defend its borders and shares the relocation of immigrants, or we will start taking them back to the port that they left," he tweeted on Tuesday.